pbozidarova/Aircraft-Base-Maintenance-Managing-Tool/backend/README.md

    A huge technical event that consists of many tasks.
    - EventNum - identification specific for an event;
    - StartDate - when the project begins
-   - StartEnd - when the project ends
+   - EndDate - when the project ends
    - Status - whether the project is upcoming, already opened or closed;
    - Facility - where the project is taking place;
    - Aircraft - which aircraft is the subject of the event;